Underground Luxury: Critical reception

-Underground Luxury received generally mixed reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 51, based on 6 reviews, indicating "mixed or average reviews".
 Steven Goldstein of HipHopDX gave the album two out of five stars, saying "Underground Luxury does have its rare moments.
 “Paper Route” sees B.o.B. marathoning dissenting bars over rising synth and crashing percussion, and “John Doe” is an honest attack on infidelity and addiction.
 But neither do enough to buoy an album that starts and ends with unimaginative materialism.
 In post-Macklemore mainstream, burdening the position of alternative Hip-Popper or even nice-guy rapper is weighty, and it’s hard to blame B.o.B. for wanting to acclimate himself to a different scene.
 But the startling lack of creativity he exercises in doing so makes Underground Luxury easy to write off, and the duality that once powered crossover appeal is now hard to detect."
 David Jeffries of AllMusic gave the album three out of five stars, saying "Cobble out the stellar EP inside or consider it a pre-mall mixtape because the puzzling Underground Luxury mixes mack daddy music with mall rat tracks, even if B.o.B's conviction throughout suggests he sees them as equals."
 Miranda J. of XXL gave the album an L, saying "Furthermore, it seems as though B.o.B has made a name for himself in being an hip-hop [sic] artist who can adapt to every genre his creativity explores.
 Every record on Underground Luxury possess a multi-atmospheric feel, as the beats dip in between many genres of music and really places him in another rap league.
 It’s apparent that B.o.B isn’t trying to intimate other MCs.
 Clearly, when he boasts that Underground Luxury is more “hip-hop heavy,” he isn’t lying.
 The album certainly delivers."
 Erin Lowers of Exclaim! gave the album a six out of 10, saying "If Underground Luxury is the best representation of where Bobby Ray's sound stands, it's seems confused, but with luxury rap taking heed in hip-hop, B.o.B may just be the underdog worthy of an up-next title."